Study MBBS in Nepal – Direct Admission at Lowest Fees for Indians

 Job Opportunities in India after MBBS from Nepal

 Once you complete your Medical education in Nepal, you can either come to India to pursue your medical career or go abroad to broaden your medical knowledge.
-As the universities related to medical sciences in Nepal are recognised by the MCI, the value of the degree is essentially the same.
+As the universities related to medical sciences in Nepal are recognized by the MCI, the value of the degree is essentially the same.
 Therefore, the job opportunities associated with MBBS are the same.
 You can even choose to become a government medical officer as you shall be eligible for it.
 However, it would suit you to go for higher education if you are inclined.

 1) What is the total cost of MBBS in Nepal?